Chocolate Chip Zucchini Quinoa Muffins

 In addition to oats, we've also managed to pack in some other pretty stellar ingredients.
 Let's take a look:

 If you're also feeling the need to get your bake on, then I highly recommend you whip up a batch of these babies.
-They're so simple and you'll have a healthy breakfast treat (or snack) for the rest of the week!
+They're so simple and you'll have a breakfast treat (or snack) for the rest of the week!

 So excuse me while I go heat up another muffin and slather it in my favorite homemade nut butter (cinnamon maple pecan)!